Hydra: Unifying Document Retrieval and Generation in a Single Vision-Language Model: Discussion

-\paragraph{Limitations.} \begin{itemize}[nosep] \item \textbf{VLM families}: Tested on Qwen3.5 (4B) and Qwen2.5-Omni (3B).
-While the omni-modal extension (\Cref{sec:omni}) demonstrates generality across model families and modalities, testing on non-Qwen architectures (InternVL, LLaVA) remains future work. \item \textbf{Single training run}: All results are from one training run per model; variance across seeds is not estimated. \item \textbf{Generation evaluation}: Equivalence verified under greedy decoding (\Cref{sec:generation}); cross-implementation evaluation under sampling ($T{>}0$) remains future work. \item \textbf{Audio/video retrieval}: The omni-modal results (\Cref{sec:omni}) are zero-shot; explicit audio and video contrastive training would likely improve performance but is not explored. \item \textbf{LoRA rank}: All experiments use $r{=}16$.
-The ablation attributes the joint-training failure to a low-rank constraint (\Cref{sec:ablation}), but we do not test higher ranks ($r{=}32$, $r{=}64$); the conclusion that joint training is unnecessary may be rank-dependent. \item \textbf{Video retrieval}: The omni-modal extension (\Cref{sec:omni}) verifies that the pipeline produces video embeddings but does not evaluate them on retrieval benchmarks. ``Video embedding'' should not be interpreted as ``video retrieval.'' \item \textbf{End-to-end RAG}: Retrieval and generation are evaluated independently.
+\paragraph{Limitations.} \begin{itemize}[nosep] \item \textbf{VLM families}: Tested on Qwen3.5 (0.8B, 4B) and Qwen2.5-Omni (3B).
+While the omni-modal extension (\Cref{sec:omni}) demonstrates generality across model families and modalities, testing on non-Qwen architectures (InternVL, LLaVA) remains future work. \item \textbf{Single training run}: Canonical 4B and 0.8B results are each from one training run; variance across seeds is not estimated.
+The 4B same-recipe single-head baseline (seed 123) used throughout \Cref{sec:experiments} is reported in full per-suite (\Cref{tab:vidore}, \Cref{tab:vidore-pertask}); we do not have a matched-seed baseline for 0.8B. \item \textbf{Generation evaluation}: Bitwise equivalence verified for both scales (\Cref{sec:generation}); decoded-output ANLS measurements are reported per-benchmark in the appendix and via the audit scripts released with the model. \item \textbf{Audio/video retrieval}: The omni-modal results (\Cref{sec:omni}) are zero-shot; explicit audio and video contrastive training would likely improve performance but is not explored. \item \textbf{Ablation scope}: The GritLM-style comparison (\Cref{sec:ablation}) is run at $r{=}16$, $\alpha{=}64$, single seed, 20/80 generation/retrieval mix.
+The single-token collapse under LoRA-on causal is categorical; the retrieval-equivalence conclusion is bounded by the ablation's scope. \item \textbf{Video retrieval}: The omni-modal extension (\Cref{sec:omni}) verifies that the pipeline produces video embeddings but does not evaluate them on retrieval benchmarks. ``Video embedding'' should not be interpreted as ``video retrieval.'' \item \textbf{End-to-end RAG}: Retrieval and generation are evaluated independently.
 We do not evaluate the full retrieve-then-generate pipeline (\Cref{fig:rag-pipeline}) end-to-end; combined pipeline quality (e.g., answer accuracy given retrieved context) remains untested. \end{itemize}